 This is quite an achievement and one of which all members of staff should be proud.

-It provides residential care to up to 28 older people.
+It provides residential and personal care for up to 28 people.

 People may be living with the early stages of dementia, mental health and/or sensory needs.